John Frost and the Frost Family Story

 Third son of John Frost, Alfred John, father of Stanley Richard, was Crown Attorney and Local Master of the Supreme Court, as well had a family of ten children.
 In approximately 1890 he had constructed a large home at 313 – 2nd Avenue East, which ultimately became the Children’s Aid residence.

-So far as is known, Alfred John Frost built the first gasoline propelled vehicle ever in Canada***.
+Alfred John Frost built an early example of a gasoline propelled vehicle.
 This was about 1900.
 The body was composed of a fancy surrey (built by Mr. Rutherford, a carriage builder), and Alfred (Fred) installed the two cylinder engine, drive, steering apparatus, etc.

 In the second generation, from Stanley Richard’s memoir: